deepestworldcommunity/starter/README.md

 ## Dependencies

-* @types/node - type support for build-in Node.js modules
+* `@types/node` - type support for build-in Node.js modules
-* dotenv - library to parse the `.env` files, you also can use regular environment variables, if you prefer those
+* `dotenv` - library to parse the `.env` files, you also can use regular environment variables, if you prefer those
-* electron - browser like app to prevent throttling
+* `electron` - browser like app to prevent throttling
+* `esbuild` - bundler to produce one output file
-* typescript - to improve your coding experience
+* `typescript` - to improve your coding experience